 Simple English definitions for legal terms

-Read a random definition: right of disclosure
+Read a random definition: sub modo

 Term: NON PONENDIS IN ASSISIS ET JURATIS